Office for Undergraduate Research and Artistry

 The OURA Lab fosters collaboration and community as students work with each other and OURA Lab staff.
 In partnership with United in STEMM, the TILT OURA Lab has been designed to support historically excluded students in STEM, and considers diversity, equity, inclusion and justice to be inseparable from the research experience.
-Cohorts are offered every term, and opportunities are advertised on Handshake (software support through CSU’s Career Services Center).
+Cohorts are offered every term.

 Mentored Research and Artistry Program:

 The Mentored Research and Artistry Distinction recognizes the learning experiences of undergraduates who are engaged in research, artistry, or other forms of creative work.
 The experience allows students to distinguish themselves as undergraduate scholars in their disciplines.